Asayl01/5DOF_ROBOTARM/README.md

 These motions are made possible using two main joint types:
 - **Revolute Joint** – enables rotation around an axis
 - **Prismatic Joint** – enables linear sliding along an axis

 ![Joint Types](Joints.png)

+## About Onshape

+[Onshape](https://www.onshape.com/) is a 3D design (CAD) software that works directly in your browser.
+There’s also a downloadable version for desktop and mobile.

+Why use it?
+- Easy to learn for beginners
+- Free for students and hobby projects
+- No installation needed (works online)
+- Supports team collaboration

+###  Best Tutorial Channel
+I recommend **[Joko Engineering](https://www.youtube.com/@JokoEngineeringhelp)** on YouTube – it has clear step-by-step tutorials, including how to design robotic arms using Onshape.